Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-20/day-3/labs/python-control-flow-lab.md

 #### This lab is a DELIVERABLE

-Make sure you [submit a link to your repl.it](https://forms.gle/aGLyBqABxeDLv18B9) so we can check your work.
+Make sure you submit a link to your repl.it using the Homework submission form so we can check your work.